 Rutgers Health Group (RHG), a non-profit corporation, was incorporated on July 29, 2016 and was granted tax-exempt status on November 29, 2016.
-Operating as "Rutgers Health," RHG was organized as the University's integrated, interprofessional faculty practice for the University's health care practitioners to deliver high quality, cost-effective patient care at clinical locations supportive of the University's teaching and research missions; to participate in education and research exclusively in support of the charitable, scientific and educational purposes of the University; and to support the University's education and training of healthcare students, post-graduate students and professionals.
-By combining the University's clinical operations into a single entity, RHG furthers the development of University's clinically integrated operations through the integration and coordination of the clinical services of the University's health care practitioners.
+Operating as "Rutgers Health," RHG was organized as the University's integrated, interprofessional faculty practice for the University's health care practitioners to deliver high quality, cost-effective patient care at clinical locations supportive of the University's teaching and research missions; to participate in education and research exclusively in support of the charitable, scientific and educational purposes of the University; and to support the University's clinical operations into a single entity, RHG furthers the development of University's clinically integrated operations through the integration and coordination of the clinical services of the University's health care practitioners.
 Although RHG is legally separate from the University, the University is the sole member of RHG, has various reserved powers with respect to RHG's operations, and appoints a majority of RHG's trustees.